 Since the Manhattan Project, throughout the Cold War, Race to Space, and to the present day, countless Americans have given their lives and health to the development of our nuclear defense and the advancement of science and technology.
-Many were exposed to radiation, toxic chemicals and beryllium, often without their knowledge or consent.
-The Department of Labor (DOL) Energy Employee Occupational Illness Compensation Program Act of 2000 (EEOICPA) can provide lump-sum compensation and medical benefits for cancer and other illnesses related to workplace exposures that occurred at Department of Energy (DOE) facilities.
-CORE Advocacy provides assistance and Authorized Representation to EEOICPA claimants.
-We are passionate about advocacy for workers and the improvement of EEOICPA legislation for workers of all facilities.
+Many were occupationally exposed to radiation, toxic chemicals and beryllium, often without their knowledge or consent.
+In some cases, records of their exposures were lost or destroyed.